 One pivotal milestone in every Filipino’s life is achieving the dream of having one’s own home.
 But only a handful of people have the means to pay for a home outright.
-Taking a home loan can help fast-track your dream home.
+Here’s a tip: One of the benefits of taking a home loan is that it can help fast-track your goal!

 It’s easy to be misled to the conclusion that taking up a loan and having to pay interest is almost like giving money away to the lender.

 False!
 Home loans incur some of the lowest interest rates compared with other types of loans, which means even if you’re able to pay for a property with your cash savings, you might still want to take up a home loan instead, and channel that cash into investments that yield higher returns than the interest rate of your home loan.

 As an example, suppose you’ve got enough savings to buy a Php 7,000,000 home.

 Scenario 1: You pay for it in full.
 (Impressive!
 This is #Goals)

 Scenario 2: Since a loan can finance up to 80% of your home purchase which is Php 5,600,000, you only pay for the down payment.
 It’s worth noting that a lot of developers offer flexible payment schemes on pre-selling projects that allow buyers to pay for the down payment in monthly installments over a set period, which immensely lightens your financial load.
 Convenient, right?

 You can get a home loan over a period of a few years, then use your remaining savings for your more immediate needs or maybe even to invest and grow your money.
 Say, for example, you take out a loan to purchase a pre-selling condominium unit.
 Upon turnover, it would have already increased in market value by a certain percentage which makes for a great asset that can benefit you financially a few years down the road.
 Whatever the case may be, it wouldn’t hurt to have a little more cash in your pocket for the time being.